Al Fursan

+History

 The team performed at the 2022 Bahrain International Airshow at Sakhir Air Base with five aircraft.

 At the 2025 Dubai Airshow the team debuted their brand new Hongdu L-15, marking their first aircraft change since 2010.

+In 2026, the team performed at the Farnborough Air Show 2026 with 7 Hongdu L-15 planes, symbolising the 7 Emirates of the UAE.